Nora Demleitner

-Nora V. Demleitner (born 1966) is the President of St. John's College - Annapolis (2022–present).
-Prior to this she served as the Dean of Washington and Lee University School of Law from 2012-2015 and Dean of Hofstra University School of Law from 2007-2012.
+Nora V. Demleitner (born 1966) is a German-American jurist and academic administrator.
+She was the president of St. John's College - Annapolis from 2022–2025.
+Prior to this, she served as the dean of Washington and Lee University School of Law from 2012-2015 and dean of Hofstra University School of Law from 2007-2012.

 Early life, education, and politics

 A native of Germany, Demleitner earned a B.A. degree summa cum laude from Bates College in 1989 and a J.D. degree in 1992 from Yale Law School, where she served as symposium editor of the Yale Law Journal.
 She also earned a master's degree in international and comparative law from Georgetown University Law Center in 1994.

 From 1992 until 1993, Demleitner worked as a law clerk for then-United States Court of Appeals for the Third Circuit Judge—and future U.S. Supreme Court Associate Justice—Samuel Alito.

 Demleitner is a self-described Democrat who supports abortion rights and LGBT equality.